timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 ## Construction

-Now, to the main class `SuffixTree` that has a big giant contructor in which we are going to implement the Ukkonen's algorithm:
+Now, to the class `SuffixTree` that has a big giant contructor in which we are going to implement Ukkonen's algorithm:

 ```csharp
 public class SuffixTree